tombull/office365-smtp-proxy/README.md

 The App Registration requires the `mail.send` Graph API permission and to have admin consent granted in your tenant.

-This will allow the service to send as any users in your environment.
+This will allow the service to send as any user in your environment.

 To limit this ability to specific mailboxes/senders, it is possible to implement an `ApplicationAccessPolicy` to control this as follows: